Mirha-Soleil Ross

 Mirha-Soleil Ross is a transsexual videographer, performance artist, sex worker and activist.
 Her work since the early 1990s in Montreal and Toronto has focused on transsexual rights, access to resources, advocacy for sex workers and animal rights.
+She is also known for art produced under the pseudonym Jeanne B.

+Her notable works include gendertrash from hell, the Counting Past 2 festival, her show Yapping Out Loud, and the film Mateřština.

 Early life

 Ross grew up in a poor neighbourhood of Montreal, Quebec.
-As a teenager during the 1980s, she became aware of animal abuse, becoming a vegetarian and getting involved with animal rights activism.
+Her family was francophone, worked in construction, and was mostly illiterate.
+She is Métis.
+As a teenager during the 1980s, Ross became aware of animal abuse, becoming a vegetarian and getting involved with animal rights activism.
+She credited this with increasing her awareness of the needs of other marginalized groups, like queer people and sex workers.
 She struggled to "pass" as a boy and was often attacked for looking too feminine.
-Ross moved from Montreal to Toronto during the early 1990s, where did sex work and began producing zines and videos.
+Ross moved from Montreal to Toronto during the early 1990s, where she did sex work and began producing zines and videos.

-gendertrash from hell
+gendertrash from hell and genderpress

-From 1993 to 1995, Ross and her partner Xanthra Phillippa MacKay published gendertrash from hell, a quarterly zine which "[gave] a voice to gender queers, who've been discouraged from speaking out & communicating with each other."
-They managed the zine's publisher, genderpress, which also distributed other trans pamphlets and literature, corresponded with local organizations and sold buttons.
+From 1993 to 1995, Ross and her partner Xanthra Phillippa MacKay published gendertrash from hell, a zine which "[gave] a voice to gender queers, who've been discouraged from speaking out & communicating with each other."
+They published the zine via genderpress, a company they began in Toronto.
+Gendertrash was distributed via queer and feminist bookstores, then shared widely among trans people and the queer underground scene, helping form a collective trans culture.
+In 2025, Ross and Cat Fitzpatrick compiled gendertrash issues and archival materials into a 2025 book, Gendertrash From Hell, published by LittlePuss Press.
+It has a foreword by Trish Salah and afterword by Leah Tigers.

-In standard zine format, gendertrash was a combination of art, poetry, resource lists, serialized fiction, calls to action, classified ads, illustrations, collages and movie reviews.
+The original zine included art, poetry, resource lists, serialized fiction, calls to action, classified ads, illustrations, collages and movie reviews.
 By and for transsexual, transgender and transvestite people, it addressed gender experiences at the individual and societal level and prioritized sex workers, low-income queer people, trans people of colour and prisoners.
 Articles frequently addressed the erasure of transsexuals from queer communities and the co-opting of trans identities and issues.
-Four issues of gendertrash were published, and its run ended in 1995.
+Ross and MacKay contributed content to the zine, with Ross sometimes writing under the pseudonym Jeanne B. Their company, genderpress, also distributed other trans literature, corresponded with local organizations, and sold buttons.